The Undecidability of the Definability of Principal Subcongruences: Introduction

 The main result of this paper is to construct an algebra $\A'(\T)$ based on McKenzie's $\A(\T)$ and to show that $\A'(\T)$ has definable principal subcongruences if and only if $\T$ halts.
-Since the halting problem is undecidable, this proves that the property of having DPSC is undecidable (i.e. there is no algorithm taking a finite algebra as input and outputting whether or not the variety generated by that algebra has DPSC).
+Since the halting problem is undecidable, this proves that the property of having DPSC is undecidable (i.e. there is no algorithm that takes as input a finite algebra and giving as output the correct answer to the question: ``does the variety generated by this algebra have DPSC?'').
 The proof of this involves many cases, an exploration of ``$\A'(\T)$-arithmetic'', and a fine analysis of the polynomials of $\A'(\T)$.
-We begin in Section \ref{sec:mod A(T)} with a description of $\A(\T)$ and $\A'(\T)$.
+We begin in Section \ref{sec:defining A(T)} with a description of the algebra $\A'(\T)$.
 Section \ref{sec:modifying mckenzies argument} details the modifications to McKenzie's original argument that are necessary to show that $\kappa(\A'(\T))<\omega$ if and only if $\T$ halts.
-The proof that DPSC is undecidable broken into two cases: if $\T$ halts, and if $\T$ does not halt.
-The case where $\T$ halts is addressed in Section \ref{sec:T halts}, and is quite complicated.
-The algebra $\A'(\T)$ is the same as McKenzie's $\A(\T)$, but contains an additional operation.
-This operation makes certain $\A'(T)$-arithmetical simplifications possible, and is used in key parts of the argument in Section \ref{sec:T halts}.
+Section \ref{sec:SIs} then gives a detailed description of the subdirectly irreducible algebras of $\V(\A'(\T))$ that will be needed throughout.
+The proof that DPSC is undecidable is broken into two cases, depending on whether $\T$ does or does not halt.
+The case where $\T$ halts is addressed in Section \ref{sec:T halts}, and is quite complicated, involving many subcases.
 The case where $\T$ does not halt is addressed in Section \ref{sec:T does not halt}, and a short negative answer to Tarski's problem using the undecidability of definable principal subcongruences is given in this section as well.